 Naturalization refers to the process in which a person not born in the United States voluntarily becomes a U.S. citizen.
 For foreign-born persons, naturalization is the most common way to become a U.S. citizen.
 There are several requirements that must be fulfilled before an individual can apply for citizenship.
 Generally, applicants must be 18 years old and fall into one of the following three basic eligibility categories:

-These are the three most common eligibility categories; the majority of naturalized citizens come through one of the above paths.
+These are the three most common eligibility categories; the vast majority of naturalized citizens come through one of the above paths.
 Find a comprehensive list of eligibility categories in Chapter 4 of USCIS Guide to Naturalization.
 A permanent resident starts the naturalization process by filing Form N-400, Application for Naturalization.